oktadev/okta-blog/_source/_posts/2022-06-16-simple-crud-react-and-spring-boot.md

 import 'bootstrap/dist/css/bootstrap.min.css';
 ```

-## Call Your Spring Boot API and display the results
+## Call your Spring Boot API and display the results

 Modify `app/src/App.js` to use the following code that calls `/api/groups` and display the list in the UI.